nahall/ProPresenter-OBS/README.md

 # ProPresenter-OBS

-Uses the ProPresenter Stage Display network API to feed current slide text into a OBS browser source lower third.
+Uses the ProPresenter Stage Display websocket to feed current slide text into a OBS browser source lower third.

-I happened upon this when the original author posted a link in a Facebook group.
-I figured I could tear it apart to use for OBS instead of the original vMix use.
-Please read through the comments in the code to see what info needs changed to match your environment.
+The original code was from https://github.com/cgarwood/ProPresenter-vMix and made for vMix.

 In ProPresenter you must Enable Network and Stage Display App under preferences.
 Set a password under Stage Display App.